HasanMdKamrul/mastering-ai-app/README.md

 - In the blog page you'll find tech related blogs
 - At the FAQ page you'll get FAQs.

+- I have also included a find button, which will redirect you to the find route where you will find a map to get to us and a mailing platform to talk to us.
+- React lazy load and suspance implemented to give the user a better exprerience which the big chunk of data load from the api.
+- You can find the courses according to their categories in the courses page.

 ## What is used to build this web-site (Technologies)?